openkim/KIMkit/README.md

 # KIMkit Interatomic Model Management and Storage System

-**KIMkit** is a standalone python package implementing an Interatomic Model managment and storage system based upon and intended to be compatible with the standards set out by the [OpenKIM Project](https://openkim.org). **KIMkit** provides methods to store, archive, edit, and track changes to Interatomic Models, which are simulation codes used to compute specific interactions between atoms, e.g. an interatomic potential or force field.
+**KIMkit** is a standalone python package implementing an Interatomic Model management and storage system based upon and intended to be compatible with the standards set out by the [OpenKIM Project](https://openkim.org). **KIMkit** provides methods to store, archive, edit, and track changes to Interatomic Models, which are simulation codes used to compute specific interactions between atoms, e.g. an interatomic potential or force field.

 ## Requirements